quarklang/QUARK/docs/project-report.md

 Classical computers require data to be encoded in binary bits, where each unit is always in a definite state of either 0 or 1.
 Quantum computation uses qubits, a special unit that can be 0 and 1 at the same time, i.e. a superposition of base states.
 Measuring a qubit will force it to collapse to either 0 or 1, with a probability distribution determined by its amplitude.

-Qubits effectively operates on exponentially large number of entangled states simultaneously, though all of them will collapse as soon as we make a measurement.
-With carefully designed quantum algorithms, we are able to speed up certain classical problems dramatically by tapping into such massive computational resource.
+Qubits effectively operate on exponentially large number of entangled states simultaneously, though all of them will collapse as soon as we make a measurement.
+With carefully designed quantum algorithms, we are able to speed up certain classical problems dramatically by tapping into such massive computational resources.
 It is not unlike parallel computing, but powered by quantum mechanical laws.

 Though quantum computing is still in its infancy, the last two decades have witnessed two ingenious algorithms that produced much inspiration and motivation for quantum computing research.
 One is Shor's algorithm (1994) for integer factorization, which yields exponential speedup over the best classical alternative, and the other is Grover's search algorithm (1996), which provides quadratic speedup for unsorted database search.
 Once realized, the former would have significant impact on cryptography, while the latter would have great implication on NP-hard problems.